chauff/cse1500-web-transcripts/Lecture-2.md

 - Retrieve a lost password.
 - Change the current credit card information.
 - Delete a user account.
-- Find an article in the archive;.
+- Find an article in the archive.
 - Edit a posting made in a forum.
 - Start a game with three players.